MahmoudFawzyKhalil/e-commerce-app/README.md

 * Stripe payment integration
 * Apache Commons Email

-# 🐳 Run with docker
+# 🐳 Run with Docker
 **Images**

 The site was deployed in two different ways